How to Make a Resume in India: Complete Guide with Examples (2025)

 The process of making a resume involves several important steps: gathering pertinent information, selecting the right format, and tailoring the content to the job being applied for.
-A chronological, functional, or combination resume format may be chosen depending on the individual’s work history and the position desired.
-Each choice has different advantages and focuses on various aspects of one's professional journey.
-Clear and concise writing paired with a layout that enhances readability can make a significant difference.
+In India, most companies use Applicant Tracking Systems (ATS) to filter resumes, so understanding how to optimize your resume for these systems is crucial.
+A chronological, functional, or combination resume format may be chosen depending on your work history and the position desired.

 Key Takeaways

-• A resume is a pivotal tool for making a strong first impression on potential employers.
+- A resume is a pivotal tool for making a strong first impression on Indian employers and MNCs.

-• Choosing the appropriate resume format and structure is crucial for presenting one's background effectively.
+- Choosing the appropriate resume format (chronological, functional, or combination) is crucial for presenting your background effectively.

-• Customizing content for each job application enhances a resume's impact.
+- Customizing content for each job application and optimizing for ATS enhances your resume's impact.

 Understanding the Purpose of a Resume